bawkee/MdcAi/README.md

 - Fixed a bug where app could hang when long conversations are selected first after starting the app.
 - Deleted categories will no longer magically reappear after restart.
 - Fixed a few odd markdown rendering errors that would otherwise require app restart.
+- When completion generation error happens, a friendlier message will show up and user will be able to retry.

 ## Screenshots